 - Juan Pablo Mercado, completed his Ph.D. in History at UC Los Angeles in 2018.
 Fall 2016 he joined the faculty of Chabot College as an Assistant Professor, and now he is an Adjunct Professor at SJSU.

-- Rocio Alvarez, Ph.D. in Philosophy in progress at Texas A&M University.
+- Rocio Alvarez, completed her Ph.D. in Philosophy Texas A&M University in 2021.
 I serve as her external dissertation adviser and her CDIP mentor, beginning Fall 2019.

 My Publications and Research

 Some of my publications are found in Decolonial Food for Thought: Mexican-Origin Food, Foodways, and Social Movements (2017), the Journal of Equity and Excellence in Education, Volume 45(3): 525-538, Mothers, Mothering and Motherhood Across Cultural Differences (2014) Re-Emerging Native Women (2003), Bilingual Research Journal (2001), The Power of Language (2001).
 Colorlines (May 1999), Americanos: Latino Life in the United States (1999), Mexicanas at Work (1988), Chicano Politics after the Eighties (1988), and The Use of Social Services by Undocumented Aliens in Texas (1984).

 Currently I am working on a 2-volume edited book with Dr. Devon G. Peña (University of Washington and the Acequia Insitute) to be published by the University of Arizona Press with the title: Voces de Agua y Tierra.